2018ik/2018ik.github.io/_wiki/quotes.markdown

 >Don't correct, don't impose, don't suggest, just live Christ!

-# Miscellaneous
+## Miscellaneous

-"For the Lord to forgive us, and to cleanse us of our sins is not difficult.
-But for Him to break through the self to dispense Himself into that part of our heart is the greatest mountain."
+> For the Lord to forgive us, and to cleanse us of our sins is not difficult.
+But for Him to break through the self to dispense Himself into that part of our heart is the greatest mountain.

+> There's a big oven in the Lord's recovery and there's room in the oven for all of us.